nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * <a id="glossary-client"/>**Client**: An individual that is renting a property from a letting agent
 * <a id="glossary-letting-agent"/>**Letting agent**: An individual that facilitates a property rental agreement
 * <a id="glossary-system"/>**System**: TrueRental desktop application
-* <a id="glossary-clients-information"/>**Client's information**: A _client_'s information containing name, phone number and email, not meant to be shared with others.
+* <a id="glossary-clients-information"/>**Client's information**: A client's information containing name, phone number and email, not meant to be shared with others.
-* <a id="glossary-rental-information"/>**Client's rental information**: A _client_'s rental information containing address, rental start date, rental end date, rent due date, monthly rent amount, deposit amount, tenant list, not meant to be shared with others.
+* <a id="glossary-rental-information"/>**Client's rental information**: A client's rental information containing address, rental start date, rental end date, rent due date, monthly rent amount, deposit amount, tenant list, not meant to be shared with others.
 * <a id="glossary-mss"/>**MSS**: Main Success Scenario.
 --------------------------------------------------------------------------------------------------------------------